jmabeynot/jmabeynot.github.io/src/index.rst

    :image-dir: _static/img/
    :images: distressed-1.jpg distressed-2.jpg distressed-3.jpg distressed-4.jpg distressed-5.jpg distressed-6.jpg

-As a healthcare provider, you are gifted at recognizing and nurturing the needs of others, but may struggle to identify and address your own mental health needs.
+You are gifted at recognizing and nurturing the needs of others, but tend to let your own needs go by the wayside.

-You long to feel balanced, in control of your emotions, confident about life and secure in your relationships.
+You would love to feel balanced, in control of your emotions, confident about life and secure in your relationships.
-Instead *depression*, *anxiety* and *family of origin issues* have left you:
+Instead *depression*, *anxiety* or *family of origin issues* have left you struggling to:

-- Distressed and distracted by intrusive thoughts and painful memories that interfere with work and relationships.
+- Maintain healthy relationships at home and work.
-- Depleted and irritable from the struggle to set healthy boundaries.
+- Set healthy boundaries.
-- Increasingly anxious and despondent as the strategies you use to regulate your emotions fail to help you feel better.

-Without experienced support to help you work through them, these challenges will only continue to interfere with your work, interpersonal relationships and personal happiness.

-Please know you are not alone and healing is possible.
+- Regulate your emotions.

+The right support can make all the difference as you work to change patterns and behavior.

 .. bs-cta:: Schedule a *FREE* phone consultation
    :href: #contact-me

 |

-At Mend Mental Health Therapy, I am passionate about enabling healthcare providers like you to serve others in a way that isn’t damaging to yourself.

-Here you are accepted and respected for who you are and have a safe place to be open about your true feelings, free from the fear of judgment.

-As I guide and support you on your journey of learning and empowerment, you will:

-#.
-Uncover the root causes of your misery and struggles.
-#.
-Grow in understanding of your emotions and develop skills to regulate them.
-#.
-Shift negative thought patterns into positive, goal-oriented thinking.
-#.
-Process painful past experiences so they no longer continue to wound.
+Mend Mental Health Therapy is where you, who spend so much of your life focused on serving others, can focus on your own well-being.
+Making sure your needs are met will help you continue to serve others from a place of strength instead of depletion.
+Healing is possible!

 |